 "If it's the more innovative companies that are having more hiring problems, then there is real reason for concern for the future, when more firms will start adopting advanced manufacturing technologies requiring higher levels of math and reading competence," the researchers wrote.

 In an interview with Manufacturing.net, Chris Cole, founder and CEO of Intelligrated, said one reason why so many positions are remaining open is because the shortage isn't in finding shop floor employees or order fulfillment workers, but in industrial maintenance and plant operations.
-Many manufacturers don't have the resources available to teach these workers vital skill sets.
+The U.S. manufacturing skills gap is widened as many manufacturers don't have the resources available to teach these workers vital skill sets.

 The most skilled jobs aren't the only ones that manufacturers are struggling to fill, however.
 Some U.S. workers are also unwilling to hold certain positions, such as loading and unloading trucks, which can be uncomfortable in the summer heat and miserable in winter snow storms.